ROYAL MAIL

 Delivering messages

-For more than 50 years, Royal Mail colleagues have been kept informed about the projects and people shaping its business through the pages of a monthly employee publication, Courier.
+For more than 50 years, Royal Mail colleagues have been informed about the projects and people shaping its business through the pages of Courier, a monthly employee publication.

 Reimagining a classic

-We assembled a Linney team featuring an editor, art director, project managers and account director to review and update Courier’s current format – a busy tabloid newspaper.
-We proposed a refreshed publication: a quarterly 44-page magazine with a mission to ‘update, inspire and celebrate’.
-This new look and feel allows for larger, vibrant images and in-depth features.
+We assembled a Linney team featuring an editor, art director, project managers and account director to review and update Courier’s current format, a busy tabloid newspaper.
+We proposed a refreshed publication: a quarterly 44-page magazine with a mission to “update, inspire and celebrate”.
+The new look and feel allow for larger, vibrant images and in-depth features.
+Fundamentally, these changes bring the publication into the new age of print while maintaining the core brand principles.

-Importantly, the Courier team works alongside Linney’s film crew, who deliver a weekly TV show for Royal Mail.
+The Courier team works alongside Linney’s film crew, who delivers a weekly TV show for Royal Mail.
 This joined-up editorial approach means the teams share story ideas, allowing us to efficiently deliver complementary content across Royal Mail’s internal communications channels.
-Using QR codes within stories links readers to further information about the topic covered – either in content-on-demand films, website articles or social media posts.
+Using QR codes within stories links readers to further information about the topic covered – whether in content-on-demand films, website articles or social media posts.

 Sharing what matters

-The publication combines first-person articles from leaders and colleagues with news, human interest features and competitions.
-Crucially, stories about strategy are shared by frontline colleagues, demonstrating the impact on – and improvements for – those involved.
-It’s about reinforcing not just what’s happening, but why and what it means, using peer-to-peer voices across a diverse range of roles and locations.
-Courier magazine is printed on paper from responsible sources and delivered to the homes of current and retired Royal Mail colleagues.
+The publication combines first-person stories from leaders and colleagues, current news and competitions.
+Crucially, sections on strategy are shared by frontline colleagues, demonstrating the impact on – and improvements for – those involved.
+It’s not just about reporting on what’s happening, but demonstrating its implications, using peer-to-peer voices across a diverse range of roles in various different locations.
+Courier magazine is printed on sustainably sourced paper and delivered to the homes of current and retired Royal Mail colleagues.

 The results